 Old-fashioned Chocolate Cake Recipe

 Feel like baking an old-fashioned chocolate cake?
-Try this recipe that Chef Eric Bulpitt got from his Grandmother.
-It's dark and delicious with vanilla cream, a spice-infused raspberry coulis and decadent chocolate glaze.
+Try this recipe for a dark and delicious cake served with vanilla cream, a spice-infused raspberry coulis and decadent chocolate glaze.

 245 g cake flour